Nathan Wesenberg: Career

 Prior to entering politics, Wesenberg worked as a wildlife biologist at the Minnesota Department of Natural Resources.
 He was also a conservative activist in Morrison County, Minnesota.
 During his campaign Wesenberg was supported by Action 4 Liberty, a Libertarian-leaning, activist organization.
 Wesenberg was elected to the Minnesota Senate in November 2022 and assumed office on January 3, 2023.

-Political Positions
+Political positions

 On March 17, 2025, Wesenberg was one of the five Republican authors of a bill, SF2589, that would designate "Trump Derangement Syndrome" as an officially recognized mental illness in Minnesota.
-The bill is said to raise concerns about the politicization of mental health diagnoses, which could be used to misappropriate care, diminish other mental health concerns, and suppress dissent and political expression.
+Passage of the bill is said to raise concerns about the politicization of mental health diagnoses, which could be used to misappropriate care, diminish other mental health concerns, and suppress dissent and political expression.

-COVID Vaccines
+COVID vaccines

 Shortly after being elected to the Minnesota Senate in January 2023, Wesenberg spoke at an anti-COVID vaccine rally held at the state capitol.
-Wesenberg suggested that Gov. Tim Walz should be jailed for his response to the pandemic and he described COVID-19 vaccines as a “death shot”.
+Wesenberg suggested that Gov. Tim Walz should be jailed for his response to the pandemic and he described COVID-19 vaccines as a "death shot".
 Wesenberg also told the audience that his wife recently left her job as a doctor because her employer disapproved of her writing exemptions for masks and vaccines.